arnemoor/tmerelay/docs/telegram.md

 TELEGRAM_MAX_MEDIA_MB=100 warelay relay --provider telegram
 ```

+**Note:** The limit is read at process startup.
+Changing the env var requires restarting the relay.

 **Recommendations:**
 - Use local file paths when possible (more efficient than URLs)
 - For production deployments, set `TELEGRAM_MAX_MEDIA_MB=100` or similar